Skip to content

 Free

-Medical Research and Development
+Medicines Research and Development

 A diagnosis can serve as the key to unlocking access to appropriate medical and social care.
 Getting an accurate diagnosis even when there is no treatment provides the opportunity for people living with a rare disease and their families to plan their care and future.